 TransCarotid Artery Revascularization (TCAR)

 A new innovative, less-invasive procedure called TransCarotid Artery Revascularization (TCAR) is now being used by our physicians to help treat the disease in those who are at risk for open surgery.
 Like Carotid Endarterectomy, this new procedure involves direct access to the carotid artery, but through a much smaller incision on the neck.
 During the procedure, a tube inserted into the carotid artery is connected to a system that temporarily directs blood flow away from the brain to protect against dangerous debris from reaching the brain.
 The blood is then filtered before returning it to a vein in the groin, and a stent is implanted directly into the carotid artery to stabilize the plaque and prevent future strokes.
 The procedure is performed in less than half the time of CEA and patients often have a shorter recovery period (typically spending just one night in the hospital).
 This procedure may be recommended if you’ve been diagnosed with carotid artery disease and are not a suitable candidate for CEA.

 Risks and Benefits

-Both procedures have specific risks and benefits which must be appreciated by the physician and the patient in advance of the intervention.
+All three procedures have specific risks and benefits which must be appreciated by the physician and the patient in advance of the intervention.
 It is important to individualize a plan for each patient that both the patient and the physician are comfortable undertaking.
-At The Cardiovascular Care Group, we believe that both procedures have a role in the treatment of carotid artery disease.
+At The Cardiovascular Care Group, we believe that all three procedures have a role in the treatment of carotid artery disease.
 It is our responsibility to evaluate each patient and to individualize a plan of care that is appropriate for them.